Appeals court puts Trump abortion restrictions on hold again

 The rules ban taxpayer-funded clinics from making abortion referrals and prohibit clinics that receive federal money from sharing office space with abortion providers.

-Critics say the rule would force many clinics to find new locations, undergo expensive remodels or shut down.
+Critics say the rules would force many clinics to find new locations, undergo expensive remodels or shut down.

+The Justice Department did not immediately respond to an email seeking comment.
+The agency previously said its position “is supported by long-standing Supreme Court precedent, and we are confident we will ultimately prevail on appeal.”

 Federal judges in Washington, Oregon and California blocked the rules from taking effect.
 U.S. District Judge Michael McShane in Oregon called the new policy “madness” and said it was motivated by “an arrogant assumption that the government is better suited to direct women’s health care than their providers.”